dymmond/esmerald/docs/index.md

 ## Run the application

-As mentioned before, we recomment uvicorn for production but it's not mandatory.
+As mentioned before, we recomment uvicorn for production but it is not mandatory.

 **Using uvicorn**: